JakubHerr/GitFit/docs/documentation.md

 ##### User deletion
 - User can delete their account from their profile
-- TODO on account deletion, all user data is deleted
+- on account deletion, all user data is deleted
-- TODO for obvious reasons, user must be connected to the internet to delete data from database
 - TODO User can request account deletion from outside of the application